 The Hermitage Hotel ringed by magnificent snow-capped peaks of the Southern Alps, is a world-renowned tourist destination and has been an icon of superior accommodation and dining since 1884.Driving distance and time (approximate) for this leg: 350 kms / 217 miles : 4.1 hours

-Today you'll leave Aoraki Mt Cook National Park and travel past Twizel, one of the locations for the Lord of the Rings films.
-Go through Omarama, the gliding capital of New Zealand, be sure to stop at The Wrinkly Ram, a quirky local cafe and souvenir store.
-Driving through the Waitaki Valley follow the hydro power generating system towards the east coast.
-Stretch your legs in Oamaru, known for its white stone buildings constructed with the local Oamaru Stone.
+Leave Aoraki Mt Cook National Park and travel past Twizel, one of the locations for the Lord of the Rings films.
+Go through Omarama, the gliding capital of New Zealand.
+Continue down the Waitaki Valley follow the hydro power generating system towards the east coast.
+Stretch your legs in Oamaru, known for its white stone buildings constructed with the local Oamaru Stone and Steampunk influence.
 If you were a little late off the mark this morning you may get the chance to see the blue penguins come ashore at dusk.

 Continue south down the coast to Moeraki, and take a detour towards the beach to see the Moeraki Boulders, a unique geological feature well worth a look.
 As you arrive in Dunedin, take in the city’s Edwardian and Scottish heritage reflected in the buildings around the city centre The Octagon.